kadakalozgur/Dice-Game/README.md

 - 🎨 Hover effects on buttons for better user experience
 - 🎲 Animated dice roll with smooth animation
 - 🖱️ Unique themed cursor that changes dynamically within the game
 - 🔄 Easy-to-use main menu navigation

+🧑‍💻 *This project was developed from scratch by Özgür Kadakal.*
+📌 *All code and assets are original.*

 ---